 I’ve mentioned my super sniffer here when I showed you all how to get smells out of wooden cutting boards, and today I’m sharing another stinky spot in your kitchen: the smelly sink drain.
 Have you ever smelled something in your kitchen and not quite been able to figure out where it’s coming from?
-Take a big whiff of your sink – yup, it could definitely be coming from there.
+Take a big whiff of your sink – yup, it could definitely be coming from there – you need my remedy for smelly drains.

 Sometimes, food and grease gets stuck in your sink.
-It can slow down the water draining from your sink and seriously stink up your whole kitchen.
-Unless you have the perfect drain catch and never ever put any type of grease or oil into your sink (teach me your ways!!) at least once you’ll have a smelly sink drain.
-So how do you get rid of that smell?
+It can slow down the water draining from your sink and gives you a smelly sink drain that stinks up your whole kitchen.
+Unless you have the perfect drain catch and never ever put any type of grease or oil into your sink (teach me your ways!!) at least once you’ll occasionally have stinky sinks.
+So what is the remedy for smelly drains?
 Keep reading to find out how to take care of that smell and do it without any harsh chemical cleaners.

 How to Cure a Smelly Sink Drain